 - The Science

 The device contains a magnetic coil that creates the magnetic field, produces the pulses, and continues until the end of the session.
-A session runs for about forty nineteen minutes but with the introduction of accelerated TMS a treatment session lasts just under 4 minutes.
+A session runs for about nineteen minutes but with the introduction of accelerated TMS a treatment session lasts just under 4 minutes.
 During that time, the electric currents stimulate chemical reactions in the brain that improve the patient’s mood.
 Many doctors recommend thirty sessions of repetitive TMS over six weeks.
 Also, the magnetic impulses may cause physical discomfort from the weight or the device’s material at the treatment site.

 What Are the Benefits of TMS?